bardio-org/bardio-org.github.io/terms.md

 ---

-Thank you for using our App.
+Thank you for using the App.
 We appreciate your cooperation and support in helping us maintain a safe and enjoyable learning environment for all users.